 The Prevention and Diversion Youth Workgroup is a working group comprised of YAB and front-line youth providers.
-The workgroup is designed to support the implementation objectives around creating a central intake and triage process, prevention services, diversion workflows, family reunification activities, and supporting the Youth Resource Center (YRC) development.
+It is designed to support the implementation objectives of creating a central intake and triage process, prevention services, diversion workflows, family reunification activities, and supporting the Youth Resource Center (YRC) development.